gogins/csound-webserver-opcodes/README.md

 defined in the universal resource identifier.
 This can be a local file or an Internet resource.

-Please note, pages opened with this opcode do not have access to Csound.
+Please note, pages opened with this opcode will not have access to Csound unless the body of those pages includes the `csound.js` script for the Csound proxy.
-For that, you must use `webkit_open_html`. `webkit_open_uri` is primarily useful for opening external resources, such as documentation.
+That will not normally be the case for Web pages from the Internet.
+Thus, `webkit_open_uri` is primarily useful for opening Internet resources such as documentation.

 ## Syntax